Uruguayan nationality law

-Uruguayan nationality law is based on the principle of Jus soli and a limited form of Jus sanguinis.
-The Uruguayan Constitution does not use the word "national" in defining those inhabitants (habitantes) of the Uruguay.
+Uruguayan nationality law is based on the principle of jus soli and a limited form of jus sanguinis.
+The Uruguayan Constitution does not use the word "national" in defining those inhabitants (habitantes) of Uruguay.
 Those inhabitants are described as "natural citizens" and "legal citizens" in Article 73 of the Constitution.
 According to Article 74, natural citizens are born in the territory of Uruguay and the children of natural citizens, wherever those children are born.
 In Article 75, the steps to become a legal citizen are set forth.
 In terms of the text of the Constitution, the term national is only introduced in the Constitution in Article 81.
 Article 81 states that, "Nationality is not lost by being naturalized in another country, to recover the exercise of the rights of citizenship, it is enough to come to the Republic (avecinarse) and register in the Civic Registry."
 Further, a second clause in Article 81 provides, "Legal citizenship is lost by any other form of subsequent naturalization."

 Article 81 is often cited as the reason that some scholars assert that the Uruguayan Constitution assigns nationality only to natural citizens, and not legal citizens.
 The text found in Article 81 is a recent addition to the Constitution, having been added in the Constitution in 1934.
-Prior to that date, the Constitution of Uruguay used the term "citizenship" in place of the word "nationality" for the concept of the status that was lost by an Uruguayan when he or she naturalized in another state.
+Prior to that date, the Constitution of Uruguay used the term "citizenship" in place of the word "nationality" for the concept of the status that was lost by an Uruguayan when they naturalized in another state.
 In particular, the Constitution of 1918, in Article 13, provided, "Citizenship is lost ... by being naturalized in another country, and in order to recover it, it is sufficient to be domiciled in the Republic and to register in the Civic Registry."
 The original Constitution, that of 1830, also used only the word citizenship in place of where the word nationality occurs today.
 Article 12.3 of the founding document provided, "Citizenship is lost by naturalization in another country."